 Higher education in Sweden

-There are 39 universities to choose from in Sweden (14 public universities, 17 public university colleges and some independent institutions of higher education such as Stockholm School of Economics and Chalmers University of Technology).
+There are 39 universities to choose from in Sweden (14 public universities, 16 private universities some independent institutions of higher education such as Stockholm School of Economics and Chalmers University of Technology).
 University colleges are regarded as universities and are no less prestigious than universities.

 Several universities rank highly in the world rankings; Karolinska Institute, Lund University, Uppsala University, Stockholm University and University of Gottenburg.
-The academic year in Sweden is divided into two semesters; autumn semester from August to mid-January and spring semester from mid-January to beginning of June.
+The academic year in Sweden is divided into two semesters; autumn semester from August to mid-January and spring semester from mid-January to the beginning of June.

 Choosing a course

 General information about studying in Sweden at undergraduate and masters level shows there are plenty of opportunities.
 There’s a wide range of Bachelors and postgraduate Masters degree courses which are taught in English.
 You can search for courses here.